loicmolinari/flupke/README.md

 Started as a dump of the interesting features developed for Ubuntu Touch, Quicken delivers additional libraries, plugins and tools for Qt Quick.
 Here's a quick summary of these.

-## QuickenMetrics library
+## QuickenPerf library

-QuickenMetrics is a library to monitor and show real-time performance metrics of Qt Quick applications.
+QuickenPerf is a library to monitor and show real-time performance metrics of Qt Quick applications.
 The metrics can be overlaid on the Qt Quick windows and/or logged to a file.

 For now, there are 3 types of metrics: